ixanza/Equanimity/README.md

 [Lucien](https://www.nexusmods.com/skyrimspecialedition/mods/20035) is a fully voiced Imperial follower with around 3000 lines of immersive, lore-friendly dialogue.
 Though he arrives in Skyrim as a cowardly scholar, he'll gradually gain strength and confidence by your side until he grows into a hero in his own right.

+[M'rissi's Tails of Trouble](https://www.nexusmods.com/skyrimspecialedition/mods/9666/) adds a questline, and a new female khajit follower that is also a marriage candidate.

 ### Audio and Weather

 [Audio Overhaul Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/12466) and [Immersive Sounds Compendium](https://www.nexusmods.com/skyrimspecialedition/mods/523) offer an amazing base for skyrim's ambiance and foley.